sudogringo/.dotfiles/README.md

 ## TODO
 1. write script to stow and restow automatically, depending on hostname
 2. modify rofi
-3. (Thinkpad) Migrate qtile to workstation form
-4. (Thinkpad) Change polybar to workstation form
-5. Move Wallpapers/ to different hosting site
+3. Move Wallpapers/ to different hosting site
-6. Fix qtile music bar.
+4. Fix qtile music bar.
 Prioritize last played item for interaccion, but spotify for display